tektoncd/pipeline/docs/taskruns.md

   - [`podTemplate`](#pod-template) - Specifies a subset of
     [`PodSpec`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#pod-v1-core)
 	configuration that will be used as the basis for the `Task` pod.
+  - [`expirationSecondsTTL`] - Specifies expirationSecondsTTL at least zero which means that completed TaskRun will be deleted automatically.
+    If `expirationSecondsTTL` is not set, TaskRun will not be deleted.
+And if a TaskRun is produced by PipelineRun, the value of expirationSecondsTTL of TaskRun will be ignored, then check PipelineRun's expirationSecondsTTL.

 [kubernetes-overview]:
   https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields